Raxaul Junction railway station

 Raxaul Junction railway station is a main railway station in East Champaran district, Bihar.
 Its code is RXL.
 It serves Raxaul city and also as gateway to Nepal as the most important station on the Indo-Nepal border.
-The station consists of five platforms.
+The station consists of three platforms.

 History

 Raxaul–Amlekhganj line was constructed in 1927.
 It was Nepal's first railway line.
 Narrow-gauge line of 48 km was closed in 1965 as new line was constructed to Inland Container Depot at Sirsiya near Birgunj and was opened in 2005.